 - o Industry Growth.
-Continued growth in the alcohol beverage industry increases permit workload, both in terms of new submissions and resubmissions due to high error rates on initial applications, creating challenges to meeting the 75-day service standard; this longstanding challenge may be compounded by recent tax reforms for the alcohol industry, which may trigger an increase in application volume. - o Rulemaking Process.
-Several identified changes to TTB's permit applications require rulemaking, which is a multi-year process that requires several levels of approval and may strain TTB resources given that the APG period coincides with a timeframe where urgent and mandatory regulatory action is needed to implement recent tax reform legislation. - o Funding and Staffing Levels.
-Funding proposed in the FY 2019 budget must be enacted and maintained to implement TTB's strategy to develop a custom Permits Online system, and any funding reductions will adversely affect program performance.
+Continued growth in the alcohol beverage industry increases permit workload, both in terms of new submissions and resubmissions due to high error rates on initial applications, which create challenges to meeting the 75-day service standard despite recent improvements; this longstanding challenge may be compounded if recent tax reforms for the alcohol industry become permanent, which may trigger an increase in application volume. - o Rulemaking Process.
+Several identified changes to TTB's permit applications require rulemaking, which is a multi-year process that requires several levels of approval and may strain TTB resources given that the APG period coincides with a timeframe where urgent and mandatory regulatory guidance is needed to implement and enforce recent tax reform legislation. - Funding and Staffing Levels.
+Funding enacted in the FY 2019 budget must be enacted and maintained to implement TTB's strategy to develop a custom Permits Online system, and any funding reductions will adversely affect program performance.

-Summary of Progress - FY 18 Q1
+Summary of Progress - Q1/Q2 FY 19

-Q1 Progress:
+Q1/Q2 Progress: